goncalo-oliveira/kubernetes-operator-sdk/README.md

         /*
         This method is invoked when a resource object is added or modified.
 In this case, a Thing object.

-        Caution: Keep in that an object can be "added" when the service starts watching.
+        Caution: Keep in mind that an object can be "added" when the service starts watching.
         For that reason, we don't indicate whether the object was added or modified.
         */